Achilles Tear and Repair

 Anatomy of Achilles tears

-The Achilles tendon is the strongest tendon in the human body.1 It connects the calf muscles (gastrocnemius and soleus) to the heel allowing the ankle to move into plantarflexion (like pressing the gas pedal) but also controlling the ankle moving into dorsiflexion (foot pointing upward).
+The Achilles tendon is the strongest tendon in the human body.1 It connects the calf muscles (gastrocnemius and soleus) to the heel, allowing the ankle to move into plantarflexion (like pressing the gas pedal) but also controlling the ankle moving into dorsiflexion (foot pointing upward).
 When running, cutting, and jumping, these motions are constantly occurring at the ankle.
-Therefore the Achilles is continuously at work during athletic activity.
-Because of the demand, the Achilles is the strongest tendon in the body as it must be capable of taking on 6-10x the body weight in force during these athletic activities.1,2
+Therefore, the Achilles is continuously at work during athletic activity.
+Because of the demand, the Achilles must withstand 6- 10 times the body weight in force during explosive athletic activities.1,2 Recent biomechanical modeling suggests that during maximal sprinting or vertical jumping, peak tendon loads may even exceed 12x body weight in elite-level athletes.³

 The Achilles begins in the lower leg as the three calf muscles (medial and lateral gastrocnemius and soleus) merge into the tendon that is the Achilles.
 From there, it attaches to the bottom portion of the heel bone.
 Therefore, when the calf muscles contract, they pull through the Achilles to move the heel bone.
-Because of this, when considering an Achilles injury, one must also consider the health of the calf muscles and vice versa.
+Because of this, any pathology in the Achilles tendon must also consider the functional integrity of the calf muscles.
+Atrophy or poor neuromuscular control of these muscles post-injury can significantly impact tendon healing and performance.⁴

 Achilles anatomy